williammiere/Developpez-le-front-end-en-utilisant-Angular/README.md

 ## Architecture

 The architecture includes (in addition to the default angular architecture) the following:
+- `components`:
+  - `header` folder: handles the page header: title (and back button).
+  - `stats-labels-bar` folder: handles the bar of statistics labels
 - `pages` folder: contains components used for routing.
   - `detail` folder: contains the component of the Detail page.
   - `home` folder: contains the component of the Home page.